george0st/qgate-examples/docs/knowledge_base.md

    - **Info**: the connection is using CL QUORUM
-   - **Solution**: Use different account than 'cassandra', this account has setting to CL QUORUM. see full clarification https://docs.datastax.com/en/archived/datastax_enterprise/4.8/datastax_enterprise/sec/secConfiguringInternalAuthentication.html
+   - **Solution**: Use different account than 'cassandra', this account has setting to CL QUORUM. see full clarification https://docs.datastax.com/en/archived/datastax_enterprise/4.8/datastax_enterprise/sec/secConfiguringInternalAuthentication.html see citation
+     - Logins for the cassandra user are performed with QUORUM consistency.
+     - Do not use the default cassandra user in production, because QUORUM consistency has significant performance degradation for multiple data centers.
+     - Logins for all other users are performed with LOCAL_ONE consistency.